simonrobson/spree-bookable/README.markdown

 Spree Bookable Extension
 =========

 Spree extension to add 'Bookable' products.
 A bookable product has a user selectable start and/or end date, configurable in the product admin.
 The extension adds date selectors to the product pages where appropriate, and also summarises the selected dates in the cart and order summary.
+The order confirmation email has not been overridden to show the dates.

-Confirmed working with Spree 0.9.0
+Updated to work with edge spree as of 2010-03-25 / should be good on 0.10.1.

 Installation
 ------------------------